mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 If we try to practice this mindfulness traditionally, you always say, “observing the human body as impure, watching the human skeleton.”
 That’s fine.
 But it is nothing but the moral sense, moral practice; it’s not religious practice.
 If you do religious practice in the moral sense, you never get a peaceful mind, a peaceful life.
 It’s just like usual life: always you have to go forward, always you have to get a better practice; you have to do it, always.
 Finally, religious practice makes you irritated, restless; it doesn’t make sense for you.
 So very naturally we have to consider again and again what religious practice is.
 We have to go beyond religious practice in the moral sense.
 That is very important for us.

+#####

-I use [the word] *observation* or *contemplation*; I don’t know.
+I use [the word] *observation* or *contemplation*; I don’t know [which is better].
 In Sanskrit we say *vipassana*; vipassana is *insight* or *discernment*.
 According to the Six Paramitas, which is also one of the traditional Buddhist practices, [there are] *concentration* and *wisdom*.
 Concentration and wisdom always function together; you can’t separate them.
 If you try to explain, you can separate them, but actually they function together.
 Concentration means *samatha* and *vipassana* working together.
 Samatha is *quiescence* or *tranquility*, *stillness*; *samadhi*, sometimes; *one-pointedness*.
 And wisdom, vipassana, means *insight*, *discernment*.
 Insight and discernment is to see a distant object clearly.
 “Distant object” means the source of the phenomenal world, the source of existence, the human life, human world.
 That is insight.

 How can you have this practice of insight?
 That is tranquility.
 How can you experience tranquility?
 That is zazen.